-(2) The amounts shown represent the grant date fair values of option awards granted in 2022 (except as described in footnote 4 below), as computed in accordance with FASB ASC Topic 718.
-See Note 12, Stock-based Compensation, to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022 for a discussion of the assumptions used in the calculation.
+(2) Except as otherwise noted below, the amounts shown represent the grant date fair values of option awards granted in 2023, as computed in accordance with FASB ASC Topic 718.
+See Note 12, Stock-Based Compensation, to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023 for a discussion of the assumptions used in the calculation.
 These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the named executive officers.